alan7383/RemoteCam-Enhanced/README.md

 ### why

-droidcam is good — but most features are behind a paywall. remotecamenhanced aims to be a **true open-source replacement**, with hd video, obs/v4l2 support, clean material design, and no bs :)
+droidcam is good, but most features are behind a paywall. remotecamenhanced aims to be a **true open-source replacement**, with hd video, obs/v4l2 support, clean material design, and no bs :)